haraldh/VerityBook/README.md

 - systemd: failed to umount /var
 - needs a ´´´restorecond -FmvR /cfg /var /home´´´ after first boot, because systemd-tmpfiles does not seem to restore all context
+- vga switcheroo is not accessible for lockdown=1, because the kernel does not allow access to /sys/kernel/debug

 ## Create